COVID-19 Protocols and Social Responsibility

 - Signage to promote social distancing and handwashing have been installed throughout the Museum.

-- Tours at the historic houses will be provided on the hour so that the staff have more time to sanitize the house (the last tour beginning at 4 pm).
+- Tours at the historic houses will be on the hour so that the staff have more time to sanitize the house (the last tour beginning at 4 pm).

 The Charleston Museum received a Bridge Grant from South Carolina Humanities.
 Funding for the Bridge Grants has been provided by the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Acr economic stabilization plan.